openapi-processor/openapi-processor-spring/docs/processor/requestbody.md

 The `schema` must be of type `object` defining a property for each part in the multipart body.

-Instead of generating a `@RequestBody` parameter for the `object` schema the generatr creates a parameter for each property of the object annotated with `@RequestParam`:
+Instead of generating a `@RequestBody` parameter for the `object` schema the processor creates a parameter for each property of the object annotated with `@RequestParam`:

 ```java